DAGWorks-Inc/hamilton/decorators.md

     """SOME_INPUT_NAME shifted by 1 to create SOME_OUTPUT_NAME"""
     return SOME_INPUT_NAME.shift(1)
 ```
+Note that `@parameterized_inputs` is deprecated, and we intend for you to use `@parameterize_inputs`.
+We're consolidating
+to make the parameterization decorators more consistent!
+But we will not break your workflow for a long time.

 *Note*: that the different input variables must all have compatible types with the original decorated input variable.

 ## @extract_columns
 This works on a function that outputs a dataframe, that we want to extract the columns from and make them individually